galasa-dev/galasa.dev/src/markdown-pages/docs/writing-own-tests/setting-up-galasa-project.md

 ```

-## Importing the example test project into Eclipse

-If you want to edit source code using an IDE, you might want to import the projects into your IDE workspace.

-The following steps show you how to import an example test project built using Maven into Eclipse:

-1. Launch Eclipse and choose _File > Import..._
-1. In the _Select_ dialog, expand _Maven_, choose _Existing Maven Projects_ and click _Next_.
-1. Navigate to your root project directory - _dev.galasa.example.banking_ in this case - and follow the remaining prompts to complete the import.
-If you see a warning or error dialog, opt to resolve the error later.
-1. View your set of projects in _Package Explorer_.

-Complete the following steps to import an example test project built using Gradle into Eclipse:

-1. Launch Eclipse and choose _File > Import..._
-1. In the _Select_ dialog, expand _Gradle_, choose _Existing Gradle Projects_ and click _Next_.
-1. Navigate to your root project directory - _dev.galasa.example.banking_ in this case - and follow the remaining prompts to complete the import.
-If you see a warning or error dialog, opt to resolve the error later.
-1. View your set of projects in _Package Explorer_.

 ## More about the parent project

 The top level folder, which is called `dev.galasa.example.banking` in this example, is the parent project.
 The parent project is a convenient container in which to hold all of the generated files.
 In Maven the `pom.xml` in the parent project is used to build all the other generated files.
 In Gradle, the `settings.gradle` file is used.